 In what ways can you be a peacemaker in your relationships?

-How is your identity as a “child of God” related to your being a
+How is your identity as a “child of God” related to your being a “peacemaker”?

 Prayer Focus:

 Ask God to show you any sin for which you need to ask forgiveness.
 Pray that He will give you the ability to see others the same way He sees them.
 Ask Him to give you the ability to love others the same He loves them.
 Pray for opportunities to make peace with others and help them make peace with God.